OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: VI. Conclusion

 \section{VI.
 Conclusion}

 The OpenLKA dataset pioneers a uniquely comprehensive, multimodal, and real-world foundation for advancing LKA system research.
-Its primary strength lies in its integration of synchronized CAN bus, high-definition dashcam videos, detailed Openpilot outputs for precise lane-keeping metrics, and extensive contextual annotations via VLM.
+Its primary strength lies in its ground truth of decoded CAN signals that reveal real-world LKA performance, supplemented by synchronized dashcam videos, and extensive contextual annotations via VLM.
 Furthermore, OpenLKA uniquely leverages continuous data contributions from a large, global driving community, ensuring ongoing dataset expansion and diversity.

-However, it lacks data on trailing vehicles, which is critical for comprehensive traffic studies.
-Future work will integrate radar and LiDAR to enhance data collection, and leverage the dataset to evaluate LKA performance in real-world scenarios, propose improvements for in-vehicle systems and roadside infrastructure, and develop human-centered warning systems for smoother ADAS takeovers.
+The dataset still lacks heavy-duty vehicles, whose steering challenges and lane departure consequences can be even more critical than passenger cars.
+Future work on this dataset will focus on extension to commercial trucks.